 The right software finds the best value bets and makes wagers based on your specifications.

 Realistically, you need the aid of technology to win long-term.
 Not only do bookmakers have access to sophisticated software, so do many of your rivals on the exchanges!
 It is no exaggeration to say that without automation, your chances of success are extremely slim.

 You need a bot on the exchange because the market moves so quickly.
 A bot can be the difference between finding a value bet and losing the opportunity.
 The best bot types for betting include:

 - Crawlers for price comparisons.

 - Iceberg bots to prevent odds moving against you.

-- Predatory bots to help you find the best action.
+- Predatory bots to help you find where is the best action.